6 Best Ways to Pay International Contractors

 The virtual Tipalti Card provides spend control by each of your employees using the virtual payment card and rewards on business purchases.

-With Tipalti global partner payments and AP automation software, your business will also be able to use low-cost U.S.-only ACH, a bank-account to bank-account EFT for paying domestic contractors and suppliers within the United States.
+With Tipalti mass payments and AP automation software, your business will also be able to use low-cost U.S.-only ACH, a bank-account to bank-account EFT for paying domestic contractors and suppliers within the United States.

 Although paper checks are an option, mailing paper checks through the post office isn’t a recommended choice for making international contractor payments.

 An advantage of Tipalti AP automation and global payments software is that businesses have a white-branded and self-service supplier portal that shifts workload from the accounts payable department staff to your suppliers, including independent contractors and freelancers.

 Tipalti automation software uses thousands of automated rules and screenings for global regulatory compliance and adheres to local laws and international tax laws, including any required VAT tax with invoice payments to help you meet your payment and tax obligations.

 When using independent contractors, your company needs to comply with labor laws and employment laws, plus rules for contractor payments.
 Independent contractors aren’t full-time employees on your global payroll.
 Therefore, they need to be paid differently and your company should avoid misclassification.

 Independent contractors and other required foreign suppliers submit their W-8 information (like Form W-8 BEN or Form W-8BEN-E) and preferred payment method through the supplier portal.
 Tipalti will help you gain tax compliance with supplier payments tracking for IRS Form 1099 or Form 1042-S tax reporting and tax withholding.